Ousso11/Ousso11.github.io/_research_projects/2_dlab.md

 We design a **two-stage architecture**:

 1. **Demonstration Generator**: An LLM is trained to generate concise, input-specific demonstrations for few-shot prompting.
-2. **Answering Model**: A frozen LLM (e.g., Qwen2.5-14B) receives the generated prompt and produces the final answer.
+2. **Answering Model**: A frozen LLM receives the generated prompt and produces the final answer.

 This architecture decouples demonstration generation from reasoning, offering greater modularity and control.